jonasmiederer/openshift-demo/openshift/slides.md

 level: 2
 ---

-## OpenShift Resources - Project
+## OpenShift Resources

+### Project

 Comparable to Kubernetes Namespace, but with additional administrative controls:

-- Isolation: Provide a level of isolation and resource management within an OpenShift cluster (sandboxed environment)
+- **Isolation**: Provide a level of isolation and resource management within an OpenShift cluster (sandboxed environment)

-- Fine grained control over permissions: Own set of access controls and security policies
+- Fine grained **control over permissions**: Own set of access controls and security policies

-- Quotas and limits: Administrators can set limits on the amount of CPU, memory, storage and other resources that each project can consume
+- **Quotas and limits**: Administrators can set limits on the amount of CPU, memory, storage and other resources that each project can consume

-- Multi-Tenancy support: organizations can host multiple teams or applications within the same cluster while maintaining isolation and security between them
+- **Multi-Tenancy support**: organizations can host multiple teams or applications within the same cluster while maintaining isolation and security between them

 ---
 level: 2
 ---
+## OpenShift Resources

-## OpenShift Container Registry (OCR) / Quay
+### Container Registry (OCR) / Quay

 - Integrated registry that provides a secure and centralized location for storing and managing container images